gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 An optional Lua table can be specified as the last argument to this method to specify various connect options:

 * `pool`
 	specify a custom name for the connection pool being used.
-If omitted, then the connection pool name will be automatically generated from the string template `"<host>:<port>"` or `"<unix-socket-path>"`.
+If omitted, then the connection pool name will be generated from the string template `"<host>:<port>"` or `"<unix-socket-path>"`.

 The support for the options table argument was first introduced in the `v0.5.7` release.